-If you're asking yourself 'Do I need travel insurance?' the answer is ‘yes'.
+If you're asking yourself 'Do I need travel insurance?' the answer is probably 'yes'.

 Here's a useful checklist for making sure that your travel insurance covers you.
 Check that:

-- your medical and health insurance cover serious injuries, hospitalisation and sudden illness;
+your policy covers serious injuries, hospitalisation and sudden illness;

-- you're covered if you're going to be doing anything risky, such as skiing;
+you're covered if you're going to be doing anything risky, such as skiing or extreme sports;

 Other types of travel insurance might include personal accident cover (including disability and death), cover for pregnancy, legal expenses or financial protection if your travel agency goes out of business.
 You may also want to opt for cover if anything should happen to your home while you are away.